Ericsson says no hardware exported to Russia, only software support

 Sveriges Radio Ekot reported that Ericsson had applied for 12 permits for exemptions from sanctions from Sweden's Inspectorate of Strategic Products and was granted seven.

+Two analysts said the Russia report is not going to look good for Ericsson which faced a scandal in February about payments to the Islamic State militant group in Iraq, triggering investigations by different U.S. agencies and eroding more than a third of its market value.

+"Ericsson hasn't breached any sanctions as it has obtained approval ... but it still stands in pretty clear contrast to the statement in their Q2-report where they announce suspension of 'all deliveries to customers in Russia'," said Jyske Bank analyst Anders Haulund Vollesen.

-"Even though mobile telephony is for civil use an export license is required mainly because of the advanced encryption technology that is embedded in our products, and this is to applicable for all countries," he said.
+"Even though mobile telephony is for civil use an export licence is required mainly because of the advanced encryption technology that is embedded in our products, and this is to applicable for all countries," the Ericsson spokesperson said.

 ($1 = 11.1164 Swedish crowns)